-Prepare: Printed puzzle, presentation
+Prepare: Printed puzzle, presentation day 2

-Adapting to the local context: For each

-term from the puzzle, students should discuss and find one clear media example they came across.
+Adapting to the local context: For each term from the puzzle, students should discuss and find one clear media example they came across.

-→ The students are able to explain and distinguish between the different terms related to information disorder and OGBV.
+→ The students are able to explain and distinguish between the different terms related to information disorder, OGBV and AI.